-Start-up Equity: I can help you determine exactly how much equity each person in your start up deserves.
+Start-up Equity: One of the most popular Clarity.fm experts with well over 1,600 calls, I can help you determine exactly how much equity each person in your start up deserves.
 Inventor of the Grunt Fund, author of Slicing Pie, multiple start-ups, angel investor, teaches entrepreneurship at Northwestern University and the University of Chicago

 I'm Mike Moyer and I've had lots of experience.
 It works great.
 Since publishing the model in 2012 I haven't had anyone come back to me and complain that it didn't work, but I had hundreds, if not thousands, of people thank me for writing the book.
 I'd be happy to answer any questions you might have about the model.
 I promise it will work much better than a traditional model!

 You should always give someone what they deserve.
 Never more and never less.

 Most people don't know how to do this so they guess.
 They try to predict the future or they look for rules of thumb or they try other ways of guessing.
 Kind of like you are doing now.

 The best way to determine this is to consider one person's risk relative to others.

 When someone contributes to a startup company and doesn't get paid they are accepting risk.
 The value of that risk is equal to the fair market value of the contribution they made.
 For instance, if you could earn $100,000 a year doing whatever it is that you do and you do it for a startup without getting paid you are, in effect, risking $100,000 a year.

 Taking risk in a startup company is essentially betting on the future outcome of the startup.
 If you and I bet $10 on the same hand of Blackjack we are each betting the same amount and, therefore, each deserve exactly half the winnings (if any).